Legendary Brooklands: Where Planes, Buses & Cars Shape History

 A Great Day Out

-In you love planes, buses (sorry no trains) and automobiles, I would recommend this as a great day out if you are ever in the area.
-For people interested in buses or who remember days gone by in London, the Bus museum is packed full of vehicles from before the wars to modern times.
+If you’re a fan of planes, buses (though unfortunately no trains), and automobiles, I highly recommend this as a fantastic day out if you’re ever in the area.
+For bus enthusiasts or those with fond memories of London’s past, the Bus Museum is filled with vehicles ranging from pre-war models to modern times.

 SamH Travels Logo